Time Blocking Google Calendar: Step-by-Step 2026 Guide

 A to-do list with high, medium, and low priority sections

-There are three main methods to block time in Google Calendar:
+There are three main methods to block time in Google Calendar, so we’ll walk through each one and give specific tips for each:

 Method 1: Divide Your Day into Large Blocks for Different Types of Tasks